Unit4/ExtensionKit.Templates/ExtensionsFlows/U4BusinessWorld/AbsencetoOutlookCalendar/README.md

 ## System requirements
-- A workflow defined for the element type ABSENCES
+- A workflow defined for the ABSENCES element type
 - Unit4 Business World account with access to the Absences menu
 - An Outlook 365 account

 ## Authentication

-Step1.
+Step 1
--	Type: Basic authentication
+-	Type: basic authentication
--	Required: User and Password of Unit4 Business World account
+-	Required: a user and a password of a Unit4 Business World account

-Step2.
+Step 2
 -	Type: OAuth 2.0
--	Required: Bearer token of an Outlook 365 account
+-	Required: bearer token of an Outlook 365 account

 ## Parameters